 Pre-Practicum: Early Field Experience

-Once you’ve completed your early field hours and required coursework, and passed the necessary Massachusetts Tests for Educator Licensure (MTELs), you’ll be ready for your practicum.
+Once you’ve completed your pre-practicum hours and required coursework and passed the necessary Massachusetts Tests for Educator Licensure (MTELs), you’ll be ready for your practicum.
 This is a full-time, full-semester experience, and is accompanied by a weekly seminar.

-All early field and practicum placements are done in conjunction with our Field Placement Office and will be set up in a classroom appropriate to the license you’re seeking.
+All pre-practicum and practicum placements are done in conjunction with our Field Placement Office and will be set up in a classroom appropriate to the license you’re seeking.

 We offer two exciting alternatives to the typical semester-long practicum.

 Summer/Fall Split Practicum

-For candidates in Early Childhood, Elementary, Moderate Disabilities, Instructional Technology, Visual Arts PreK-8, or Specialist Teacher of Reading* initial licensure programs.
+For candidates in Early Childhood, Elementary, Moderate Disabilities, Visual Arts PreK-8, or Specialist Teacher of Reading* initial licensure programs.

 This is a two-part practicum that begins with seven weeks in summer at a Cambridge school and another seven weeks in fall at another Massachusetts school. *For Specialist Teacher of Reading candidates, the summer experience will fulfill the entire practicum requirement.

-The program has a theme for the summer, and each class designs a related curriculum that emphasizes activity-based learning in language arts, mathematics, science, social studies, and the arts.
-This year's theme will be "Compass Goes Green."
-Other program components include Makerspace, field trips, and library.
+The program has a theme, and each class designs a related curriculum that emphasizes activity-based learning in language arts, mathematics, science, social studies, and the arts.
+Other program components include using the Lesley Makerspace, field trips, and library.
 Student teachers in the reading program serve as language arts consultants to the classrooms and work on whole-school activities.

 Student teachers are supervised by Lesley supervisors, who are on site several days a week.
 Weekly 2.5-hour seminars are held on site for student teachers, to reflect on their teaching and discuss issues related to the program and their licensure areas.
 Read about the 2016 Summer Compass experience.